EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 to ensure that the only way your normal account can access it, is through SSH, and only when its turned on.)

-## Two ways to install
+## Two ways to install the container workstation

-There are two ways to install this:
+There are two ways to install this, depending on whether or not you already have installed [d.rymcg.tech](d.rymcg.tech) someplace yet:

- 1) From an existing local install of d.rymcg.tech, setup only to control the Docker host that will run the worksation container (but *not* setup to access the production Docker server!)
+ 1) So if you already have a primary workstation (eg. the laptop in the left side of the graphic above), and you have already installed `d.rymcg.tech` on it, and have already setup a remote Docker context for a *dedicated* host that you want to install to, (and critically, you have *not* setup the workstation to access any of the production Docker servers!), then you can configure this and install via Makefile, the normal d.rymcg.tech way.
+This might be the way to go if you want to have several container workstations, and need a central place to control them all.

- 2) Directly on the docker host, which has zero dependencies other than docker.
+ 2) Or, you can install this container directly on the Docker host command line.
+This method requires zero dependencies other than a Docker server.
+You might choose this method if you want this container workstation to become your *primary* workstation, and not beholden to any other.
+You can then access it through SSH, from any dumb client that you give your private SSH key.

-### Install with d.rymcg.tech
+### Install from an existing d.rymcg.tech workstation

 #### Config (make config)